nmbooker/misc-utilities/README.md

 Also note I might shift some of these scripts into their own self-contained projects at some point, if I think they deserve it.

+# nursery

+This is where I put scripts when I start writing them.
+I move them into bin when they're usable to some degree.

 # License

 All utilities in the package are, unless otherwise noted, distributed under